 If you have already experienced flow or the zone in your work or other activities, you have some idea of what you’re looking for.
 To achieve Flow in the process of study, it’s best to focus on the goal of improving on your last attempt, rather than a given study be a lovely thing.
 To clear your mind of other distractions and be only about the line.
 When drawing from life the dynamic shifts but it can still be there when you’re able to make the marks you want to with the same degree of thoughtless effort you put into walking across a room.

 To get there you have to develop your visual vocabulary and hand-mind-eye dexterity and synchronization.
 Speed sketching, and sustained deliberate study series of any subject I feel i’m currently soft on, and the work itself now, are the main exercises I use to push my limits.
 You can’t always count on Flow to get work done as a freelancer mind you.
 Important to know, don’t sit around waiting for inspiration or flow.
 Make it by doing.

-I noted in the article how we know that learning a new skill makes us feel tired and sometimes stressed, because we do real work to do it.
-Check out this great clip with David Eagleman!
+We know that learning a new skill makes us feel tired and sometimes stressed, because we do real work to do it!
+Check out this great clip with David Eagleman that illustrate why!

-And I usually mention Learned Helplessness in my opening ramble for Dynamic Drawing.
-In nearly every class there’s at least a few people who are wrestling with it.
+I mentioned Learned Helplessness in my opening ramble and in nearly every class I have there’s at least a few people who are wrestling with it.
 Some have no idea they just don’t think they have any control over learning, others know it’s name.
 In either case I find naming the beasts is empowering.